Vladimir S. Ovchinsky, Vice-President of the Union of Criminalists and Criminologists

 The World Economic Forum on the major problems of cybersecurity

 According to the analysts of the World Economic Forum, cyber risks continue to be among the major global risks.
-The COVID-19 pandemic has accelerated the adoption of technology, but has exposed the vulnerability and unpreparedness of cyberspace either, at the same time exacerbating technological inequalities within and between societies.
+The COVID-19 pandemic has accelerated the adoption of technology.
+It has also exposed the vulnerability and unpreparedness of cyberspace either, at the same time exacerbating technological inequalities within and between societies.

-The WEF proposed a list of five major cybersecurity issues that world leaders should consider and address in 2021.
+The World Economic Forum (WEF) proposed a list of five major cybersecurity issues that world leaders should consider and address in 2021.